 We found 6 allergist/immunologists who accept Humana Open Access near Arlington Heights, IL.

 Dr. Sol Drapkin specializes in allergy & immunology and adult allergy and practices in Evanston, IL, Chicago, IL, and Des Plaines, IL.
+He attended Mount Sinai School of Medicine and subsequently trained at Rush University Medical Center for residency.
 Areas of expertise for Dr. Drapkin include sinusitis (sinus infection), asthma, and hives (uritcaria).
 Patient ratings for Dr. Drapkin average 5.0 stars out of 5.
-He is an in-network provider for several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Coventry.
-He is a graduate of Mount Sinai School of Medicine.
-Dr. Drapkin's medical residency was performed at Rush University Medical Center.
-He is conversant in Hebrew.
-His hospital/clinic affiliations include Alexian Brothers Health System (ABHS), NorthShore University HealthSystem, and Swedish Covenant Hospital.
-Dr. Drapkin has an open panel.
+Aetna EPO, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Drapkin accepts.
+Dr. Drapkin is conversant in Hebrew.
+His professional affiliations include Alexian Brothers Health System (ABHS), NorthShore University HealthSystem, and Swedish Covenant Hospital.
+New patients are welcome to contact his office for an appointment.

 Clinical interests: Sinusitis, Asthma, Allergies, Hives

-Dr. Brian Rotskoff's medical specialty is allergy & immunology.
-Dr. Rotskoff attended St. Louis University School of Medicine and then went on to complete his residency at Rush University Medical Center.
-His areas of clinical interest consist of asthma, food allergy, and sleep problems.
-Patients gave him an average rating of 5.0 stars out of 5.
-He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-Dr. Rotskoff is professionally affiliated with Swedish Covenant Hospital.
-He is accepting new patients.
+Dr. Brian Rotskoff practices allergy & immunology.
+He attended St. Louis University School of Medicine and then went on to complete his residency at Rush University Medical Center.
+Clinical interests for Dr. Rotskoff include asthma, food allergy, and sleep problems.
+Dr. Rotskoff has a 5.0 out of 5 star average patient rating.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He is professionally affiliated with Swedish Covenant Hospital.
+Dr. Rotskoff is accepting new patients.

 Clinical interests: Sleep Problems, Food Allergy, Asthma

-Dr. Timothy Brown specializes in pediatric allergy & immunology.
-He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-He graduated from Northwestern University, Feinberg School of Medicine.
-Dr. Brown trained at Ann & Robert H. Lurie Children's Hospital of Chicago for residency.
-Dr. Brown's hospital/clinic affiliations include Northwestern Medicine Central DuPage Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago, and Delnor Hospital.
-He is accepting new patients.
+Dr. Timothy Brown sees patients in Orland Park, IL, Chicago, IL, and Westchester, IL.
+His medical specialty is pediatric allergy & immunology.
+He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
+Dr. Brown is a graduate of Northwestern University, Feinberg School of Medicine.
+He trained at Ann & Robert H. Lurie Children's Hospital of Chicago for his residency.
+He is affiliated with Northwestern Medicine Central DuPage Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago, and Delnor Hospital.
+He has an open panel.

 Clinical interests: Eczema, Immunotherapy, Allergies, Food Allergy, Hay Fever

-Dr. Lisa Sullivan's areas of specialization are pediatric allergy, allergy & immunology, and adult allergy.
-Her patients gave her an average rating of 4.5 out of 5 stars.
-She is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-After completing medical school at the University of Florida College of Medicine, Dr. Sullivan performed her residency at Rush University Medical Center.
-Dr. Sullivan's professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and NorthShore University HealthSystem.
-Her practice is open to new patients.
+Dr. Lisa Sullivan works as a pediatric allergist, allergist/immunologist, and adult allergist.
+Dr. Sullivan attended medical school at the University of Florida College of Medicine.
+Her training includes a residency program at Rush University Medical Center.
+Patients gave her an average rating of 4.5 stars out of 5.
+She accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Sullivan's hospital/clinic affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and NorthShore University HealthSystem.
+She has an open panel.

 Conditions / Treatments